vontell/IndicatorBinder/readme.md

-# PagerIndicatorBinder
+# IndicatorBinder

-PagerIndicatorBinder is a library that provides the ability to attach indicators to ViewPagers, so that the user may see their current position within the ViewPager.
+IndicatorBinder is a library that provides the ability to attach indicators to ViewPagers, so that the user may see their current position within the ViewPager.

 <img src="demo.gif" height="500px" />